Incredible service – so helpful

 Travel Vaccinations for Kuwait

-The table below provides a general guide as to the Travel Vaccinations that may be advised to you for travel to Kuwait.
+The table below provides a general guide as to the Travel Vaccinations that may be advised to you for travel to Kuwait

 The Vaccinations and Medications that are needed for travel vary from person-to-person.
 Everyone should have a personal risk assessment with a travel health professional to take into account a range of factors such as itinerary, medical condition, occupational and lifestyle risk factors and previous vaccination history.

-Further Travel Health Information for Kuwait
+Further Travel Health Advice for Kuwait

 Kuwait is very hot, with the only relief coming from the cooling sea breezes.
 You will need light, loose fitting clothing.
 Try to keep yourself well hydrated by drinking fluids all through the day, and protect yourself from the sun, by wearing a sun block cream with an SPF of no less than 20.
 Wear head covering and avoid extended exposure to the sun.